oicr-gsi/djerba/doc/ini.md

 ### Sample name parameters

-Each requisition has exactly one _root sample name_, which is supplied in the `patient` INI parameter and corresponds to one or more _sample names_.
+Each donor has exactly one _root sample name_, which is supplied in the `patient` INI parameter and corresponds to one or more _sample names_.

 A Djerba report uses:
 - A whole genome normal (reference) sample